blkluv/ynb/README.md

 ---

-## 🌟 What Makes Trepa Different?
+## 🌟 What Makes PrismaFi Different?

-Traditional prediction markets force you into binary choices: "Will Bitcoin hit $100k?
-Yes or No."
+Traditional prediction markets suffer from opacity and trust issues.
+You never know if odds are manipulated or if your payout will arrive.

-**Trepa changes the game:**
+**PrismaFi changes the game:**
-- 📊 **Scalar Markets**: Bet on *where* the price lands, not just up or down
+- 🔍 **Full Transparency**: Every bet, resolution, and payout is verifiable on-chain
-- 🎯 **Accuracy Rewarded**: Payouts based on how close you are to the actual number
+- ⚡ **Instant Settlements**: Claims settle in <1 second with Solana's speed
-- ⚡ **Real-Time Updates**: Live data refresh across all pages (5-15s intervals)
+- 💰 **Ultra-Low Fees**: $0.00025 per transaction vs $5-50 on Ethereum
-- 🔗 **Solana-Powered**: Fast, cheap transactions on Solana blockchain
+- 🔗 **Permissionless**: Anyone can create markets without gatekeepers
-- 🎨 **Beautiful UX**: Minimalist-brutalist design with smooth animations
+- 🎨 **Beautiful UX**: Minimalist-brutalist design with real-time updates

 ---